 - POLO CROSSE: Players who play Polo Crosse and are also at a polo club will play off the handicap given and assessed by that Polo Club.
 If a player is not a member of an HPA

 Club, then they will be assessed by SUPA, based on consultation with the appropriate Certified HPA Instructor.
 Non handicapped players will be registered as "S".

 All other former school or university players or bonafide full-time staff may be eligible to join SAPA, SUPA Alumni Polo Association, Ltd, and participate in SAPA Polo events.
 SAPA, an HPA Association, is a separate and privately owned affiliate of

 SUPA, Ltd. which generates grant monies to SUPA as and when possible.

-LIMITED LIABILTY INSURANCE: All players are to be fully paid up before they play.
-Forms can be completed and payment made online from the website
+LIMITED LIABILITY INSURANCE: All players are to be fully paid up before they play.
+Forms must be completed and payment made online from the website